iobroker-community-adapters/ioBroker.kecontact/README.md

 * an increment for amperage (suggested 500 mA)
 * a value of regard that may be temporarily used to uphold charging session (that means charging will stop later even if enough surplus is no longer available - starting regard will be added - suggested 500 W)
 * minimum duration of charging session (even if surplus is no longer sufficient, a charging session wil llast at least this time - suggested 300 sec)
+* time to continue charging session each time surplus is no longer sufficient (to bridge the time on cloudy days)

 ### power limitation